The Turner Diaries: Analysis

 John Sutherland, in a 1996 essay for the London Review of Books, said of the work that it "is not the work of a Holocaust-denier (although Pierce gives us plenty of that) so much as a would-be Holocaust-repeater."
 The Turner Diaries was described as being "explicitly racist and anti-Semitic" by Peter Applebome of The New York Times.
 Applebome called it "by almost any standard [...] a chilling read", "almost compulsively violent".
 Ted Daniels said the characters were "pure cardboard, amounting to nothing more than names and actions, heroic or squalid according to Pierce’s racist morality" and that "death is the only life in this book."
+David Mills, writing for The Washington Post in 1993, said of Pierce's writings that "his prose style is dense, flat, artless.
+His imagination is bloodthirsty yet drained of passion.
+His ideology is insane."
+Mills further posited, "Pierce's philosophy [...] is not very far removed, historically, from the mainstream of Western thought."

 The book is also critical of most white people—those who do not agree with neo-Nazism.
 The death of "many thousands of innocent people" as collateral damage is seen as acceptable, if a "heavy burden".
 Whites not of the Organization are presented in a harsh manner, portrayed as brainwashed and apathetic in contrast.
 Despite the book's explicitly racist messaging, any time the word racist appears in reference to the Organization, it is done in quotations as if a false accusation.
 Noah Berlatsky of the Los Angeles Review of Books said the book drew much from science fiction, saying that Pierce had "radicalized readers in part by radicalizing the tropes of popular pulp."
 Berlatsky argued that while recounting the plot it seemed cold, but that within the book Pierce justified it through science fiction concepts and references.

 Historian Kathleen Belew described the book as a valuable lens which researchers should look through in order to understand white nationalists, but she argued that it must be understood in context when it is studied, because "It’s a book that has been used to kill a lot of people, over and over and over. [...]
 People should understand that’s what it is."
 Renee Brodie, writing for the Journal of American Culture, viewed the novel as having a premillennialist Christian ideology, with a "primarily apocalyptic" worldview as a whole, with the ethnically cleansed world at the end of the novel being paralleled by Macdonald with the Kingdom of God.
 Brodie wrote that by correlating Christian views with the Organization, the narrative shows the members of the group as having a "single-mindedness of purpose" that is "one of the main attractions found in The Turner Diaries".
 The System in the book is basically analogous to the Zionist Occupation Government (ZOG) conspiracy narrative.